siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

    * Check if there are any action items to be handled from the user's end.(In this case the exit code with which the pipeline will fail is **2**)

    * Check if the proxy settings environment variables for sw360 is rightly configured in the build machine.

-3. **SBOM Signing Issues**:

-   * **Azure Key Vault Access Denied**: Ensure the App Registration has the correct permissions to access the Key Vault and the certificate.

-   * **Certificate Not Found**: Verify the certificate name matches exactly what's stored in the Key Vault.

-   * **Authentication Failures**: Check that the Client ID, Client Secret, and Tenant ID are correct and the secret hasn't expired.

-   * **Missing Signing Credentials**: When `SBOMSignVerify` is true, all signing parameters are mandatory.
-Ensure all credentials are provided.

 # Manual Update